 Cannabidiol (CBD) is a chemical compound extracted from the Cannabis sativa plant.
 CBD has calming properties that can help people relax without a psychoactive component.

 Products made with CBD oil can aid in pain management and help curb some anxiety symptoms.
-However, you’re not likely to find a CBD oil product that is licensed as a medicine.
+However, you’re not likely to find a CBD oil product in London that is licensed as a medicine.

 It’s Tough to Market a Non-Medicinal Treatment